25 Jul Your Home away from Home

 If parties are your thing, large dining areas, lavish seating areas and glamorous cocktail lounges are all stunning additions.
 Professional kitchens able to cater for your gatherings is an important thing to include, taking into consideration the space required for storage and preparation.

 If your home has outdoor space where you will be partaking in sports or water activities, you will want to consider storage for equipment and appropriate facilities.
 If you have a pool, you will need an area for people wanting to change and shower whilst in wet clothes, avoiding lots of soggy people traipsing through your home!
 Outdoor bars and cooking areas are fantastic for entertaining or just for you and your loved ones to indulge in.

 Remember to include items such as art, books accessories and photographs, after all this is a second home not a holiday property.
-These things will make you feel instantly at ease as you will be surrounded by items of personal significance and sentimental value as well as it adding to the range of activities you can enjoy.
+When Renovating a Georgian house, these things will make you feel instantly at ease as you will be surrounded by items of personal significance and sentimental value as well as it adding to the range of activities you can enjoy.

 Lastly, security and staffing.
 As you will not be at the property all the time, security is vitally important.
 There are all kinds of security above and beyond the traditional cameras and alarms.
 There are now remote access systems that allow you to control all the goings on in your home from anywhere in the world.
 You are able to look at each room through remote access cameras whether you are in your home or not.
 Even when you are at the property this is a great little function – if you want to check on any kids you might have with you whilst you are there, you can ensure the little monkeys are behaving in another room, perfect right!
 This is also a great addition to have if you wish to prepare the property for your arrival, as it controls many household functions like lighting and heating.